satansdeer/satansdeer.github.com/content/legacy-posts/react-native-mobx-tutorial/index.md

 <a name='reactions'></a>
 ### Reactions

-Reactions are very similar to computed values but instead of returning new value they are used to produce side-effects (making network requests, patching DOM etc.)
+Reactions are similar to computed values but instead of returning new value they are used to produce side-effects (making network requests, patching DOM etc.)

 MobX provides 3 types of reaction functions [when](https://mobx.js.org/refguide/when.html), [autorun](https://mobx.js.org/refguide/autorun.html) and [reaction](https://mobx.js.org/refguide/reaction.html)